-I am an Amateur Extra Class Amateur Radio operator in Calhoun, Georgia (Gordon County), and have been licensed since 1989.
+I am an Amateur Extra Class Amateur Radio operator in Dalton, Georgia (Whitfield County), and have been licensed since 1989.
 My first call was KC4MWH followed by N4XOG.
-Calhoun is in northwest Georgia approximately 50 miles south of Chattanooga, Tennessee, and approximately 70 miles north of Atlanta, Georgia.
+Dalton is in northwest Georgia approximately 30 miles south of Chattanooga, Tennessee, and approximately 90 miles north of Atlanta, Georgia.
 Northwest Georgia is known as the Carpet Capital of the World, and much of the U.S. carpet production takes place in and around this area.
-I formerly lived in Dalton (Whitfield County), Georgia (20 miles north of Calhoun), home to the Dalton Amateur Radio Club (W4DRC) which presents one of the southeast’s premier hamfests, every year on the fourth Saturday in February.
+Dalton is home to the Dalton Amateur Radio Club (W4DRC) which presents one of the southeast’s premier hamfests, every year on the fourth Saturday in February.
 The DARC is a non-profit organization, and an American Radio Relay League Special Services Club.
 The DARC has a long tradition of serving northwest Georgia in many capacities.
-For more information about the DARC, please visit the club website.
-Calhoun is home to the Cherokee Capital Amateur Radio Society.
-In addition to a weekly net on local repeaters, the CCARS has a Hamfest in April of each year.
-Click here to go the CCARS web site.
+For more information about the DARC, please visit the club Facebook page or the club website.

 Although in recent years I have been less involved in local amateur radio activities, I am the past President of the DARC, and have served as the Emergency Coordinator (Whitfield and Murray Counties) and the District Emergency Coordinator (Northwest Georgia) for the Amateur Radio Emergency Service.
 I have also served as a Volunteer Counsel for the American Radio Relay League (ARRL).
 In 1992, I traveled to south Florida to provide amateur radio assistance in the wake of the Hurricane Andrew disaster.
 An article about this trip was published in the December, 1992 issue of QST, the official publication of the ARRL.
 I have also served in a number of capacities in the Dalton Chapter of the American Red Cross, including Disaster Committee Chair and local Chair of the Board.
 The Red Cross, both locally, regionally and nationally, has always partnered with amateur radio in times of need.

-As of 2014, I have been continuously licensed as a ham for 25 years.
-With this in mind, I decided to join the Quarter Century Wireless Association (“QCWA”) and was given QCWA #36339.
+As of 2019, I have been continuously licensed as a ham for 30 years.
+After being a ham for 25 years I decided to join the Quarter Century Wireless Association (“QCWA”) and was given QCWA #36339.